Safe Active Dynamics Learning and Control: A Sequential Exploration-Exploitation Framework: Acknowledgments

 Next, we treat the robust constraint $\bp(\x)\notin\Obs\ \forall \x\in\X$, with $\X\subset\R^6$ a reachable set.
 A conservative reformulation consists of defining an outer-bounding rectangular set $\D=\smash{\{\x\in\R^6\ | \ |x_i-\mu_i|\leq \delta_i, \bmu\in\R^6,\delta_i>0\}}$ such that $\X\subseteq\D$.
 In this work, as we use a sampling-based algorithm to approximate each reachable set, $\X$ is finite, i.e., $\smash{\X\,{=}\,\{\x^j\}_{j{=}1}^M}$.
 Thus, we simply choose the nominal predicted state $\bmu_k$ (see \ReachOCP) for the center $\bmu$ of each rectangular set $\D$, and we choose $\delta_i=\max_j|x_i^j-\mu_i|$ for its half-width.

-Then, we define an outer-bounding ellipsoidal set $\cE = $ $\smash{\{\x\in\R^n\ | \ (\x-\bmu)^\top\bQ^{-1}(\x-\bmu)\leq 1\}}$, where the center $\bmu$ is the same as the center of the rectangular set $\D$, and $\bQ=n\cdot\diag(\delta_i^2, i\,{=}\,1,\mydots,n)$ is a diagonal positive definite matrix\footnote{Observe that $\bp$ typically only depends on positional and angular variables, so the entries of the last rows of $\smash{\frac{\partial d}{\partial\x}(\x^j)}$ are zero.
-Thus, one can reduce conservatism by formulating a constraint with $\bQ=n_{\textrm{pos}}\cdot\smash{\diag(\delta_i^2, i\,{=}\,1,\mydots,n_{\textrm{pos}})}$ instead, where $n_{\textrm{pos}}\,{<}\,n$ (e.g., for a three-joint manipulator, $n_{\textrm{pos}}\,{=}\,3\,{<}\,6\,{=}\,n$).}.
-This construction guarantees that $\X\subseteq\D\subseteq\cE$, so that $\cE$ outer-bounds $\X$.
+Then, we define an outer-bounding ellipsoidal set $\cE = $ $\smash{\{\x\in\R^n\ | \ (\x-\bmu)^\top\bQ^{-1}(\x-\bmu)\leq 1\}}$, where the center $\bmu$ is the same as the center of the rectangular set $\D$ and $\bQ=n\cdot\diag(\delta_i^2, i\,{=}\,1,\mydots,n)$ is a diagonal positive definite matrix.\footnote{Observe that $\bp$ typically only depends on positional and angular variables, so the entries of the last rows of $\smash{\frac{\partial d}{\partial\x}(\x^j)}$ are zero.
+Thus, one can reduce conservatism by formulating a constraint with $\bQ=n_{\textrm{pos}}\cdot\smash{\diag(\delta_i^2, i\,{=}\,1,\mydots,n_{\textrm{pos}})}$ instead, where $n_{\textrm{pos}}\,{<}\,n$ (e.g., for a three-joint manipulator, $n_{\textrm{pos}}\,{=}\,3\,{<}\,6\,{=}\,n$).} This construction guarantees that $\X\subseteq\D\subseteq\cE$, so that $\cE$ outer-bounds $\X$.
 Finally, we use this set to reformulate the robust contraint $d(\x)\geq 0 \ \forall \x\in\X$ as $\smash{d(\bmu) - \sqrt{\bJ^\top\bQ\bJ}\geq 0}$, where $\bJ=\frac{\partial d}{\partial\x}(\bmu)$, and $\bmu$ is the nominal state of the trajectory, see \ReachOCP.
 For a justification of this reformulation, refer to \cite{koller2018,randSets,LewBonalli2020}.
 Note that this constraint is non-convex in $\bmu$, and also depends on the control trajectory $\ac$ due to the dependence on $\bQ$ (which depends on the sampled trajectory when performing reachability analysis).
 We iteratively linearize this last constraint within each SCP iteration to obtain a quadratic program which is efficiently solved using OSQP \cite{StellatoBanjacEtAl2017}.

 \begin{IEEEbiography}[{ }]{Thomas Lew} is a Ph.D. candidate in Aeronautics and Astronautics at Stanford University.
-He received his BSc. degree in Microengineering from Ecole Polytechnique Federale de Lausanne in 2017 and his MSc. degree in Robotics from ETH Zurich in 2019.
+He received his BSc. degree in Microengineering from \'Ecole Polytechnique F\'ed\'erale de Lausanne in 2017 and his MSc. degree in Robotics from ETH Zurich in 2019.
 His research focuses on the intersection between optimization, control theory, and machine learning techniques for robotics and aerospace applications. \end{IEEEbiography}

 \begin{IEEEbiography}[{ }]{Apoorva Sharma} is a PhD candidate in the Autonomous Systems Lab at Stanford University.
 He received an M.S. degree in Aeronautics and Astronautics from Stanford University in 2018, and a B.S. degree in Engineering from Harvey Mudd College in 2016.
 His research interests center around the application of machine learning models in control and sequential decision making applications, with a focus on Bayesian methods and quantifying uncertainty to enable safe application of machine learning systems in robot autonomy and decision making. \end{IEEEbiography}